Confidential Borderline Personality Disorder (BPD) Assessment Near Dallas, Texas

 - “Have you ever tried to stop using substances but found it difficult?”

-This helps determine if dependence may be present.
+This determines if dependence or addiction may be present.

 - “Has your substance use affected your relationships, work, or school?”

-This evaluates the impact of substance use on daily functioning.
+This evaluates the impact of substance use on your daily functioning.

 - “Do you notice increased impulsivity when using substances?”

-This explores connections between impulsive behaviors and substance use.
+This question explores any connections between impulsive behaviors and substance use.

 When to Schedule a BPD Evaluation at BasePoint BreakThrough

-Parents concerned about their young adult’s mental health should reach out to BasePoint BreakThrough as soon as possible to schedule a BPD mental health screening and behavioral health assessment.
-Early action makes a significant difference in understanding your loved one’s struggles.
-We can connect you to appropriate support.
-Our team will walk with you every step of the way.
+If you’re concerned about your or a loved one’s mental health, you should reach out to BasePoint BreakThrough as soon as possible to schedule a mental health screening for borderline personality disorder.
+Early action can make a significant difference in understanding your BPD-related struggles.
+We’re primed to connect you to appropriate support, and you can rest assured that our team will walk with you every step of the way.

 - McKinney, TX: Virtual Mental Health Treatment